Russian minister says won't lift ban on Turkish tomatoes - TASS

-MOSCOW, June 21 Russia will not lift its ban on tomato imports from Turkey in the coming years, TASS news agency quoted Agriculture Minister Alexander Tkachev as saying on Wednesday.
+MOSCOW, June 21 (Reuters) - Russia will not lift its ban on tomato imports from Turkey in the coming years, TASS news agency quoted Agriculture Minister Alexander Tkachev as saying on Wednesday.

 "Maybe we will allow (Turkish tomato supplies) one day, but definitely not in the nearest years," Tkachev said.